TEN THOUSAND TREES

 Following a Gecko ‘sustainable families' forum', a plan was developed that would provide a steady income in a safe and happy environment for our Gecko mothers, women who had never had the chance in life to know what it was like to have a steady job that was neither degrading or dangerous.
 It needed to be easy - as some of the mothers suffer from disabilities, others from addictions and others symptoms of poverty and abuse – and it had to be cheap, to do with minimal or no raw material costs.

 The result was Rehash Trash, a daily workshop that turns dirty roadside rubbish into incredible stylish items.
-Sadly, raw material is in abundance… discarded plastic bags which litter the roads and countryside of Siem Reap and are collected each day, washed thoroughly and crocheted into beautiful fashion and homeware goods.
+Sadly, raw material is in abundance… discarded plastic bags that litter the roads and countryside of Siem Reap and are collected each day, washed thoroughly and crocheted into beautiful fashion and homeware goods.
 Rehash Trash is not only making great products and cleaning up the environment; it is changing and empowering the lives of our mothers and their families.
 Perhaps the most obvious success comes in the change of the mums themselves - they are happier and we are seeing a light in their eyes for the first time in more than 10 years.

 As well as giving an essential income to the ladies, Rehash Trash also provides engaging Khmer literacy classes, where the mums are learning the Khmer alphabet and how to read and write for the very first time; affordable access to health & contraceptive services; and assistance with financial management.